orchetect/OSCKit/README.md

 ## Documentation

 Will be added in future.
+In the meantime, refer to this README file for a getting started guide, and check out the [Example projects](Examples).

 ## Roadmap

 - [ ] Add full timetag support (OSC 1.0 spec)
 - [ ] Add address parsing (OSC 1.0 spec)
-- [ ] Cross-platform testing
-- [ ] Add custom OSC type tag values (♻️ In Progress)
+- [ ] Add custom OSC type tag values

 ## Author